-In each composition I build up layers of paint; then gouge and sand the surface exposing parts of the under-painting to reveal previous versions of the work.
-I also incorporate found objects and random elements which reflect my everyday experiences.
-These methods of expression build an image resembling a void filled with incomplete thoughts, lost memories, and disconnected fragments of conversation, all the remnants of human expression, all the refuse of humanity’s continuous discourse.
-Together these elements serve as a metaphor of our collective human experience and the search for the meaning of existence.
+In each composition I build up layers of paint, then gouge and sand the surface exposing parts of the under-painting to reveal previous versions of the work.
+I also incorporate found objects and random images which reflect my everyday experiences.